agera-edc/DataSpaceConnector/blobspike/README.md

-# Azure Blob Storage Copy
+# Azure Blob Storage Copy Spike

 We evaluated the possibility to copy a blob.